Link Search Menu Expand Document

 app.php

-App config/app.php used to hold read-only variable and later can retrieved in controller for usages.
-App file structured as PHP array and consists 3 root identifier const, cache and logs.
+The config/app.php file is used to store read-only variables that can be retrieved within your controllers.
+This file is structured as a PHP array and consists of three root identifiers: const, cache, and logs.

-You can register your constant in const sections of file.
+You can register application-wide constants in the const section.
 For example:

 <?php return [